 The OPx bits are transferred to the shadow OPx bits in the same way.

-1. DCR0,1 transfers are always controlled using this bit.

-2. DCR2/3 transfer will be controlled using this bit if ENCNTR2 is reset.

-3. This bit must not be reset by software
+- 1. DCR0,1 transfers are always controlled using this bit. - DCR2/3 transfer is controlled using this bit if ENCNTR2 is reset. - 3.
+This bit must not be reset by software

 AUTORELOAD REGISTER2 (ATR2H)